tsudalab/ChemGE/README.md

 python -u optimize-rdock.py > log-file &
 ```

+If all score is `10000000000.0`, installation of rDock may have failed.
+Please check installation directory.
 ## Optimize docking score (qsub)
 You need to set up parallel environment with qsub to execute this program.
 Using [CfnCluster](https://github.com/awslabs/cfncluster) is recommended.